Last Updated: Dec 2018

 Cost of Boat Tour and Guide Around Sian Ka’an

-We found the boat trip itself to be amazing and well worth what was seemingly a steep price by Mexico standards.
-We definitely highly recommend this Sian Ka’an boat trip.
+We found the boat trip into Sian Ka’an to be amazing and worth what is a steep price by Mexico standards.
+We definitely recommend this Sian Ka’an boat trip.
+It would be a shame to come out this way and miss it.
 We were very glad we went.
 The boat trip is nearly 2 hours long and is highlighted by a magical swim/float through a mangrove-lined canal!

-You can read about our full experience on the boat at Muyil and Sian Ka’an here.
+You can read more about our experience on the boat at Muyil and Sian Ka’an here.

 Returning to Tulum from Sian Ka’an

-Upon completing the nearly 2-hour boat tour and float, you can either exit the reverse way you came in; or for a more direct route (recommended), simply walk down the dirt road back to Highway 307 where you’ll find the bus station for the return to Tulum.
-You can purchase a ticket directly from the bus driver this time, which costs $36 pesos per person.
+Upon completing the nearly 2-hour boat tour and float down the canal, you can either exit the reverse way you came in; or for a more direct route (recommended), simply walk down the dirt road back to Highway 307 where you’ll find the bus station for the return to Tulum.
+You can purchase a ticket directly from the bus driver this time, which should cost somewhere around $30-$50 pesos per person.
+Alternatively, there are many colectivos and taxis that ply this route.
+Expect to pay $20-$40 pesos per person for a colectivo or perhaps up to $100-pesos for an entire taxi back to Tulum.
+If you’re charged higher than that, we recommend to decline.
+There will be more affordable options coming along frequently, whether bus or colectivo.

 What to Pack on Your Day Trip to Sian Ka’an & Muyil